Old Abandoned Mansion

 State Tax Laws

-Each state has different laws regarding inheritances.
-In the case of the sale of an inherited property, states may take an estate tax, an inheritance tax, as well as a capital gains tax on your inheritance.
-Currently, twelve states have an estate tax, 5 have an inheritance tax, and one has both an estate and inheritance tax.
+Inheritance laws vary from state to state, potentially impacting your financial outcome when selling inherited property.
+States may impose an estate tax, inheritance tax, or capital gains tax on your inheritance.
+At present, twelve states maintain an estate tax, 5 enforce an inheritance tax, and one state requires both an estate and inheritance tax.

 number one icon